knath2000/onlybible/README.md

 - **Responsive Design**: Works on mobile, tablet, and desktop
 - **Performance Optimized**: Built-in caching for fast loading
 - **Easy Navigation**: Quick chapter and verse selection
+- **Infinite Scrolling**: Seamless verse loading as you scroll, with chapter transitions and prefetching.

 ## 📁 Project Structure